 The Gravity Forms single-choice field reports are represented as pie charts.
 Since the choices are mutually exclusive, each slice on the chart would represent the percentage of users that have selected the corresponding option.
 The Gravity Forms charts visualize only the submitted data.
 This means that if some of the entries are missing data for this particular field, they won’t be visualized on the graph.
 Additionally, to avoid overloading, only the top several most popular options are represented on the graph.
 The rest of the options are grouped under an “Other” group.

 The following screenshots illustrate examples of single-choice fields.
 On the left you can see a radio buttons field where the users can select their gender.
 As you can see on the screenshot, hovering each slice from the graph shows the number of records with the selected option.
 The second screenshot is an example of a drop-down field report, where the users can select their availability.

 You can also compare the proportions of two or more slices, by excluding the rest of them.
 To exclude a slice from the chart, just click on its label.
 Here is an example of comparing just two of the options.
 As you can see, this can better visualize how the two options compare to each other:

 With the multi-select and checkbox fields the users can choose one or more options from a list.
 These fields are often referred as multiple-choice fields.
 The checkbox fields are often used for shorter lists of options, while the multi-select fields are more suitable for longer lists.

 Here is an example of a multi-select field where the users can select one or more languages that they speak.
-As you can see on the right example, hovering each bar can show you the exact number of users who have selected this option.

 The Gravity Forms number fields is another field type that is detected by the Users Insights reports.
 The number fields simply allow the users to submit a numeric value to the corresponding field.